SoftwareHeritage/swh-deposit/docs/specs/spec-meta-deposit.rst

 Heritage archive.

-The metadata-deposit is a special deposit where no content is provided and the data transfered to Software Heritage is only the metadata about an object or several objects in the archive.
+The metadata-deposit is a special deposit where no content is provided and the data transferred to Software Heritage is only the metadata about an object or several objects in the archive.

 Requirements